 The advisory is intended to draw attention to increases in EFE and to make financial institutions aware of new typologies and red flags since its last EFE advisory in 2011.

 The advisory explains that EFE schemes tend to fall into two categories.
-The first of these, elder theft, a scheme where a trusted person steals an older adult’s assets, funds or income.
+The first of these, is elder theft, a scheme where a trusted person steals an older adult’s assets, funds or income.
 The second typology, known as elder scams, an older adult transfers money to an imposter or stranger to receive a good, service or benefit, which the scammer does not provide.

 For more information on EFE typologies, including case studies and individual elder scam typologies, view the full advisory.